-1. Organizations with 100 or more employees (excluding: public primary and secondary schools, institutions of higher education, tribes, and tax-exempt private membership organization);
+- Organizations with 100 or more employees (excluding public primary and secondary schools, institutions of higher education, tribes, and tax-exempt private membership organizations);

 The EEOC has divided the information it requires into two categories, referred to as components.

 Component 1 data: This is the information that has always been required.
 It includes data about all employees by job category, race, ethnicity, and sex.
 Component 1 data for calendar year 2018 is due by May 31, 2019.
 The online survey application is open and available here.
-If you have never filed the EEO-1 report before, but believe you need to, start here.
+If you have never filed the EEO-1 report before and believe you need to, start here.

-Component 2 data: This is the newly-required information.
-It includes data about all employees, including wages, hours worked, race, ethnicity, and sex.
+Component 2 data: This is the newly required information.
+It includes data about all employees, including W-2 wages, total hours worked, race, ethnicity, and sex.
 This year employers will need to report Component 2 data for calendar years 2017 and 2018.
 Component 2 data is due by September 30, 2019.
-The online filing portal is not yet open but expected to be available mid-July.
+The online filing portal is not yet open, but expected to be available mid-July.

 For both types of data, the preferred method of reporting is through the EEO-1 Survey Application, which generates a table for employers to provide the required information.
 Employers do not need to worry about creating and formatting a complicated report.